Suzukeh/myreveal/md/BES/finalpres_E37_2010383_HikaruSuzuki_slides.md

 **Less mouse moving**

 **Prepared functions**
-* Many Styles: easy to see (Color/Font/Size)
+* Many Styles: easy to see Color/Font/Size
 * Centering and Stretching

 and so on...

-→ Writing less than what you get
+→ Writing LESS than what you get

 ---